roboticslab-uc3m/teo-simox-models/README.md

 ## Dynamics

-The robot model now has the masses and CoM of each part.
+The robot model has the masses, [centers of mass]( teo-simox-models/doc/CoMSimox.csv ) and [inertias]( teo-software-manual/assets/teo-dynamic-information.md ) of each part.

 ### Creator